Get Ask a Boss delivered every week

 • “I’m really excited about this job, but I was hoping the salary would be higher.
 Would you be able to go up to $X?”

 • “I was hoping you’d be able to go up to $X. Is that possible?”

 • “Do you have any flexibility on the salary?
 I was hoping for $X.”

 • “If you were able to do $X, I’d be thrilled to accept.”

 Important: After you say one of these, stop talking.
 Even if you’re nervous or uncomfortable or mentally freaking out about what the hiring manager will say, once you’ve made the request, stop talking and wait.
 There might be an awkward pause, and that’s okay.
 Eventually the hiring manager will speak and you want to wait for that to happen — because if you keep talking, you may end up undercutting yourself simply to ease the awkwardness of the silence.

+This advice is an excerpt from Ask a Boss columnist Alison Green’s book.
+It tackles all the conversations you might need to have at work — with your boss, your co-workers, your employees, and your job interviewer.
 Reprinted from ASK A MANAGER How to Navigate Clueless Colleagues, Lunch-Stealing Bosses, and the Rest of Your Life at Work.
 Copyright © 2018 by Alison Green.
 Published by Ballantine Books, an imprint of Random House, a division of Penguin Random House LLC

 Get Ask a Boss delivered every week